franciscowendel/django-rest-project/README.md

 # django-rest-app

-A Django project with a lot of DRF (Django Rest Framework) on it.
+A Django project with a lot of DRF (Django Rest Framework) in it.

 Como executar o projeto: